 Get the Facts About Sixteen and Seventeen Year-Old Drivers in New York State

-- Motor vehicle crashes are the leading cause of death involving teens.
+- Motor vehicle crashes are a leading cause of death involving teens.

 - Every day, approximately 8 teen drivers in New York are treated at a hospital due to vehicle crashes.
 This number would fill close to 100 high school classrooms.

 - Injuries to teen drivers result in $30 million in annual hospital charges in New York State.

 Leading Causes of Death Among Teens Aged 16-17